artivis/artivis.github.io/content/en/post/2024/apt-cache.md

 ### Keeping an eye

 Before moving on, let's point out that we can keep an eye on the logs of the cacher as they are produced.
-This will be helpfull to make sure that everything goes as planed.
+This will be helpfull to make sure that everything goes as planned.
 To do so, enter the following in a terminal:

 ```bash